QuackSnack/QuackSnackFront/README.md

 This project contains the frontend of a web-application called **FoodDistribution** that propose the typical services of any food chain.
 This project and the web-application is made purely as an educationnal purpose.

-Click here to see the [backend](https://github.com/GregoryHue/FoodDistributionBack).
+Click here to see the [backend](https://gitlab.com/GregoryHue/FoodDistributionBack).

 # Setup

 This setup was made on a Debian 11 distro, using the Windows 11 WSL.
 The project is placed in `/home/user/dev/FoodDistributionFront`.

+***WARNING : It is highly recommended to set this up on an empty distribution as it may mess with your current packages, libraries and database system.***

 ## By using a shell